bruvellu/cephalic-furrow/3-text/furrow.md

 # Abstract

-The cephalic furrow is a deep invagination that demarcates the head--trunk boundary of Drosophila during gastrulation.
-Despite being a prominent trait, the cephalic furrow is transient and does not give rise to specific tissues in the embryo, and its function in gastrulation remains elusive.
+The cephalic furrow is a deep invagination that demarcates the head--trunk boundary of *Drosophila melanogaster* during gastrulation.
+Despite being a prominent trait, its developmental role remains elusive, since the cephalic furrow is transient and not associated with a specific cellular fate in the embryo.
 Here, we investigate the morphogenesis and developmental role of the cephalic furrow by analyzing known and newly-identified mutants under lightsheet microscopy.
-We find that embryos that fail to initiate the cephalic furrow---*btd* and *eve* mutants---invariably form late ectopic folds at the head--trunk interface.
-This stochastic tissue buckling is driven by a conjunction of local and global tissue forces---the expansion of apical area in mitotic domains and the compression of tissues adjacent to the elongating germ band, respectively.
-Our findings suggest the cephalic furrow can prevent epithelial instability by priming a predictable position of folding at the head--trunk boundary.
+We find that embryos that fail to initiate the cephalic furrow invariably form late ectopic folds at the head--trunk interface.
+This stochastic tissue buckling results from the interactions between local and global forces on the blastoderm, mainly the expansion of apical cell areas in mitotic domains, and the compression of tissues by the elongating germ band, respectively.
+Our findings suggest the cephalic furrow counteracts such epithelial instability by priming the position of folding at a predictable position at the head--trunk boundary.

 # Introduction